ggandor/leap.nvim/README.md

 It is obviously impossible to achieve all of the above at the same time, without some trade-offs at least; but in our opinion Leap comes pretty close, occupying a sweet spot in the design space.
+(The worst remaining offender might be visual noise.)

 The **one-step shift between perception and action** is the big idea that cuts the Gordian knot: a fixed pattern length combined with ahead-of-time labeling